-9. Whoever, not being himself the plaintiff or defendant or other party thereto, in his own name or in the name of any other person acts as an attorney-at-law in any civil or criminal proceeding when not entitled to practice as such may be adjudged guilty of a contempt of the court in which that proceeding in relation to which he so acts is brought, and may be punished accordingly.
+9. A person who, not being himself the plaintiff or defendant or other party thereto, in his own name or in the name of any other person acts as an attorney-at-law in any civil or criminal proceeding when not entitled to practise as such may be adjudged guilty of a contempt of the court in which that proceeding in relation to which he so acts is brought, and may be punished accordingly.